brunei & malaysia

 kuching & semenggoh

 Kuching is the capital of the Malaysian state of Sarawak.
-Many people make the sometimes long-winded journey to Kuching, known as the 'city of cats', for one reason: orang-utans.
+Many people make the sometimes long-winded journey to Kuching, which goes by the epithet "The city of cats", for one reason: orang-utans.

-The alpha male Richie, with his large flanges, surveys the scene at Semenggoh.
+The alpha male Richie, with his giant flanges, surveys the scene at Semenggoh.

 Luckily a total of eleven orang-utans made an appearance during our visit to Semenggoh.
 The day before there were five, the day after only three.